referencecenter/cim/README.md

 ## Summary

-Finds possible references to the AAMC program Careers in Medicine
+This repository helps find potential references to the AAMC Careers in Medicine® program.

 ## Background